samservo09/cloud-dna-sequence-alignment-aws-terraform/README.md

 ## The Scenario

 You're a new member of Project GenomPH, a small research group at a state universityThe team's current "system" is... chaotic:
-* A single, borrowed, legacy lab PC.
+* Borrowed, legacy lab PC that malfunctions when it senses your anxiety
-* Data is stored on various external hard drives.
+* A few external hard drives from some of your members
-* A spreadsheet is used to track file names (with no versioning).
+* A spreadsheet software used to track sequence file names (without versioning)
-* Every week, someone asks, "Wait, who has the latest copy of the FASTA file?".
+* Every week, someone asks, “Wait, sino may latest copy ng FASTA file?”
+(Wait, who has the latest copy of the FASTA file?)

 Your goal is to modernize this workflow to be:
 1.  **Cost-Optimized** (You're all students!)